What are the chances that the same angel-faced teenaged cheerleader would be involved

 Obviously both Kell and Merritt are inherently prone to violence;

-does their predisposition to savagery mitigate Sandy’s moral if not legal responsibility in Thiede’s murder?
+does this predisposition mitigate Sandy’s moral if not legal responsibility in Thiede’s murder?

-Or since it was inarguably she who placed Thiede within the purview of these violent criminals is her codefendants’ propensity for criminality moot?
+Or since it was inarguably she who placed Thiede within the purview of these violent criminals is her codefendants’ propensity for violence moot?

 As the youngest female inmate ever sentenced to adult prison in Nevada,